Which projects have real impact?

 All selected participants/projects will be invited to defend themselves and pitch to the members of the jury composed of journalists from Trends, representatives of PwC, AMS and important personalities from the sustainability world.

-Based on the pitches, the jury will deliberate which will be presented in Trends and Trends-Tendances.
+The purpose is to examine thoroughly their project and the companies initiatives and organization concerning sustainability.
+Based on the pitches (organized in Brussels), the jury will deliberate which will be presented in Trends and Trends-Tendances.
 Aim is to obtain 3 nominees per category and per type of company.
-The jury deliberates also on the winners of each category and the overall winner behind closed doors.

 Trends Impact Awards Ceremony in Brussels

-The winners will be announced during the gala on 25 October.
+The winners will be announced during the gala on 23 October 2024.

 Special Trends Impact Awards Guide